Seattle’s Public Art Boot Camp is an intensive training program that culminates in a commission of a temporary artwork for the City of Seattle.

 Recording of Session 1 below.

 Congratulations, you’ve received your first public art commission!
 You’ve met with the community, conducted research about the site and met with the project team so you know some of the site restrictions.
 Now, how do you take all that information combine it with your own aesthetic and come through with a strong concept design?
 Hear from artists in the field how they navigate developing an artwork concept that stays true to their own voice but takes into account many factors.

 From your original artwork concept you’ve gone through a series of reviews and revisions and now have a final design.
-Now it’s time for the nitty gritty logistics of engineering, construction documents and putting together a solid plan (and team) for implementation.
+Now it’s time for the nitty gritty logistics of engineering, construction documents, fabrication, and installation to put together a solid plan (and team) for implementation.
 Hear from artists and experts in this panel discussion of their experiences, best practices and tips going forward.

-The day has arrived for installation!
-You’ll hear directly from artists best and worst-case installation scenarios and share lesson learned.
-Artwork installation, however, is just the beginning of the life of the artwork in the public sphere and this session will include important items to consider such as maintenance, conservation and the protections and responsibilities the artists have for the long term.
+Hear directly from artists and practitioners in the field about best and worst-case scenarios and share lessons learned.
+Artwork installation is just the beginning of the lifespan of public art and this session will include important items to consider such as maintenance/conservation, documenting your work through photography, the realities of vandalism and damage to public artwork.

-Since 2015 Public Art Boot Camp’s was to advance racial equity by centering artists of color and providing them the information and experience, they needed to enter the niche world of public art.
-To learn more about Public Art Boot Camp read our white paper here:
+Since 2015, Public Art Boot Camp advances racial equity by centering artists of color and providing them the information and experience, they needed to enter the niche world of public art.
+To learn more about Public Art Boot Camp, read our white paper here.